roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

       linux,initrd-end   = <0x43000000>;
 ```

-The reason for sbi/hvc0 (after Charles' suggestion) is that liteuart give me a lot of headaches, but with the hvc driver works.
+The reason for sbi/hvc0 (after Charles' suggestion) is that liteuart gives me a lot of headaches, but the hvc driver works.

 Also these
 ```